gcho91/algorithm-night-2018/readme.md

 Output: 6 (highest profit is from 11 - 5)

+____

 2. **Calculate pi using Monte Carlo simulation**
 Pi can be calculated using a Monte Carlo approach.

  Monte Carlo methods are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 The basic idea is using randomness to solve problems that might be deterministic in principle.

+ *In essence, Monte Carlo simulations use random sampling to approximate or predict outcomes in the real world.
+In essence, you define a range of possible inputs, randomly choose inputs in that range, observe the outcome, lather, rinse, repeat, until your CPU catches on fire.*

 Hint: throw lots of darts at a dartboard.

 Extra credit: use your favorite threading or distributed system toolkit to run in parallel.

+____

 3. **Road not taken**